-We let you quickly find accounts based on interest rate, overdraft detail and additional account features.
+We let you quickly find accounts by showing important information for each account, such as the interest rate, overdraft detail and additional account features.

 We’ll show you various account options including standard accounts, packaged accounts, student accounts, graduate accounts or basic accounts (don’t worry, these are explained below).
 So compare your options with us today.

-What do you need to compare current accounts?
+What do you need to consider before comparing compare current accounts?

 What type of current account is right for me?

-Standard bank accounts are sometimes known as current accounts and provide many useful services.
-You can have your salary paid directly into a Standard Account; settle bills or set up direct debits.
-These accounts usually provide a debit card which allows you to make cash withdrawals and to pay for items.
+- Standard current accounts provide many useful services.
+You can have your salary paid directly into a current account, settle bills or set up direct debits.
+These accounts usually provide a debit card that allows you to make cash withdrawals and to pay for items.

-What else should I consider when comparing current accounts?
+What fees do I need to consider when comparing current accounts?

-Account Fee.
-This is how much you will be charged on a monthly or yearly basis for using the account.
+Account fee: This is how much you’ll be charged on a monthly or yearly basis for using the account.